 – any reason to suspect neglect or abuse outside the setting.

-- We also make ourselves aware that some children and young people are affected by gang activity, by complex, multiple or organised abuse, through forced marriage or honour based violence or may be victims of child trafficking.
-While this may be less likely to affect young children in our care we may become aware of any of these factors affecting older children and young people who we may come into contact with.
+• We also make ourselves aware that some children and young people are affected by gang activity, by complex, multiple or organised abuse, through forced marriage or honour based violence or may be victims of child trafficking.
+While this may be less likely to affect young children in our care, we may become aware of any of these factors affecting older children and young people who we may come into contact with.

-NB In some cases this may mean the police or another agency identified by the Local Safeguarding Children’s Board.
+• We refer concerns to the local authority children’s social care team and co-operate fully in any subsequent investigation.
+In some cases this may mean the police or another agency identified by the Local Safeguarding Children Board.

-- We take care not to influence the outcome either through the way we speak to children or by asking questions of children.
+• We take care not to influence the outcome either through the way we speak to children or by asking questions of children.

-- We take account of the need to protect young people aged 16-19 as defined by the Children Act 1989.
+• We take account of the need to protect young people aged 16-19 as defined by the Children Act 1989.
 This may include students or school children on work placement, young employees or young parents.
 Where abuse is suspected we follow the procedure for reporting any other child protection concerns.
-The views of the young person will always be taken into account, but the setting may override the young person’s refusal to consent to share information if it feels that it is necessary to prevent a crime from being committed or intervene where one may have been or to prevent harm to a child or adult.
+The views of the young person will always be taken into account, but the setting may override the young person’s refusal to consent to share information if it feels that it is necessary to prevent a crime from being committed or intervene where one may have been, or to prevent harm to a child or adult.
 Sharing confidential information without consent is done only where not sharing it could be worse than the outcome of having shared it.